perepc/mailtoscraper/README.md

 # Mailto Scraper

 A Python tool that extracts email addresses from a list of websites.
-It searches for emails both in the visible text and in mailto links, generating a comprehensive report of all found email addresses.
+It searches for emails both in the visible text and in mailto links, generating a comprehensive report of all found email addresses in CSV format.

 ## Features